d-ivashchuk/cascade/README.md

 cp .example.env .env
 ```

-Be sure to populate database urls, at this stage they are most important thing to get started locally:
+Be sure to populate database urls; at this stage, they are the most important thing to get started locally:

 ```.env
 POSTGRES_PRISMA_URL="postgresql://admin:admin@localhost:5432/cascade_db"